RD17/ambar/README.md

 It's limited by amount of RAM on your machine, typically 500MB.
 It's an awesome result, as typical document managment systems offer 30MB maximum file size to be processed.

 ### What is the difference between Ambar CE and Ambar EE?
 Basically Ambar CE is a downscaled Ambar EE.
-For more details check [this](https://ambar.cloud/#get-invite)
+Check comparison on our [landing page](https://ambar.cloud).

 ### Can anyone else see my documents?
 Nope, check our Privacy Policy.